fedspendingtransparency/usaspending-api/usaspending_api/llm/managing_llm_assistants.md

 ## Troubleshooting

 ### Config not being used
-1. Check that the Assistant has config: `python manage.py update_assistant --list`
+1. Check that the Assistant has config: `python manage.py manage_llm_assistant --list`
 2. Verify the correct Assistant is being used in your code
 3. Ensure migration has been applied: `python manage.py migrate llm`
 4. Create a new Request context to see config changes